Trooper-Involved Shooting Near 24th Drive and Thomas Road in Phoenix

 During the traffic stop, a records check revealed the suspect had a valid misdemeanor warrant.
 The suspect abandoned his bicycle and fled on foot traveling south on 24th Drive.

 The trooper caught up to the suspect and attempted to take him into custody just south of the La Quinta Inn.
+The trooper attempted to tase the suspect but was unsuccessful.
 The suspect then produced a handgun.
 Fearing for his life, the trooper shot the suspect twice.

 The trooper was not injured.